Compliance

 2. Resume Screening for Clinical Roles

 Compliance risk: High if used for automated rejection.
-AI may penalize career gaps (common for parents returning to workforce), non-traditional paths, or foreign training.
+AI may penalize career gaps (common for parents returning to workforce), non-traditional paths, or foreign training, potentially violating sex or national origin protections.
+Recent EEOC settlements highlight this issue in healthcare screening.

 Best practice: Use AI for initial sorting/ranking but never auto-reject clinical candidates without human review.
-Conduct bias audits if required in your jurisdictions.
+Conduct bias audits if required in your jurisdictions, following EEOC's uniform guidelines on employee selection procedures.
+Test AI with diverse resume samples to identify and mitigate biases.

 3. Video Interview Analysis